Creamsicle Orange Popsicles

 Yes, you can add alcohol to the popsicles for a fun adult twist.
 To incorporate alcohol, such as vodka or rum, simply add a small amount to the orange juice and yogurt mixture before molding.
 Keep in mind that alcohol can affect the freezing properties, so it’s best not to add too much.

-Expert Tips for Making This Creamsicle Recipe
+Expert Tips for Making Homemade Orange Popsicles

 • Add Fruit Pieces: For an extra burst of flavor and a delightful visual appeal, consider adding small pieces of fresh fruit to the popsicle molds before pouring in the juice and yogurt mixture.

-What to Serve with Creamsicle Orange Popsicles
+What to Serve with Orange Juice Creamsicles

 5 from 1 vote

-Yield: 6 servings
+Servings: 6 servings

 Ingredients

-• 1 cup Orange juice
+• 1 cup Orange Juice

-• 1 teaspoon Orange zest
+• 1 teaspoon Orange Zest

 • 2 tablespoons Sugar

-• 1 cup Vanilla yogurt
+• 1 cup Vanilla Yogurt

-• ½ teaspoon Vanilla extract
+• ½ teaspoon Vanilla Extract

-• Orange food dye
+• Orange Food Dye

 Instructions